 Once you’re at the airport be sure to look out for Airport Buses and / or Public Buses to take you into the City rather than getting a taxi.
 The Airport bus for Verona and Rome are both €6.00 which gives you an indication of costs.

 Travelling Around Italy on a Budget

-I check prices and book my tickets in advance on the The Train Line.
-I’ve found that Trenitalia are one of the cheapest train companies to use in Italy especially if you are backpacking Northern Italy, however to search this company and others The Train Line is the best platform to use to make sure you are getting the best price.
+When I’m backpacking Italy, I check prices and book my tickets in advance on The Train Line.
+I’ve found that Trenitalia is one of the cheapest train companies to use in Italy especially if you are backpacking Northern Italy, however, to search this company and others The Train Line is the best platform to use to make sure you are getting the best price.

 Travelling around Italy by Bus may work out to be the cheapest way to travel in Italy if trains are showing as quite expensive.
-Buses do take longer of course but if you on a backpacking trip to Italy you may have more time to do this.
+Buses do take longer of course but if you are backpacking Italy you may have more time to do this.
 The Train Line also searches Bus and Coach Travel in Italy.